rbisdorff/Digraph3/docSphinx/tutorial.rst

    Alice's performance criteria

-It is worthwhile noticing in :numref:`aliceCriteria` above, that Alice considers a difference of 7 points on her subjective attractiveness scale of the study programs (criterion *AS*) as a *considerable performance difference* triggering, the case given, a *veto situation*.
+It is worthwhile noticing in :numref:`aliceCriteria` above that, on her subjective attractiveness scale of the study programs (criterion *AS*), Alice considers a performance differences of 7 points to be *considerable* and triggering, the case given, a *veto situation*.
 Notice also the proportional *indifference* (5%) and *preference* (10%) discrimination thresholds shown on criterion *BC*-number of inhabitants.

-With the following heatmap view, we may now consult Alice's performance evaluations.
+In the following *heatmap view*, we may now consult Alice's performance evaluations.

    >>> t.showHTMLPerformanceHeatmap(colorLevels=5,Correlations=True,ndigits=0)